 These patterns serve as the basic grid cells in encodings of complex "tiling problems" in the logic.
-40 Thus, the logical theory of games for players with perfect memory is more complex than that of forgetful agents (cf. Halpern and Vardi, 1989; van Benthem and Pacuit, 2006).
+Thus, the logical theory of games for players with perfect memory is more complex than that of forgetful agents [cf. 15,18].
 But now consider the non-epistemic property of rationality studied above, that mixes action and preference.
 Our key property CF in Section 1 had a confluence flavour, too, with a diagram involving action and preference: